Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/BestPractices.md

 # Best Practices in Cuis Smalltalk

-This document is supposed to shine some light on certain practices within Cuis which are supposed to be followed for various reasons.
+This document is meant to shine some light on certain practices within Cuis which we recommend following for various reasons.
 It tries to help to understand some not so obvious design decisions without linking to the cuis-dev mailinglist.

 # Message Conventions

 This section deals with message sending, the format of certain messages and what message is supposed to be used when.

 ## Replace `#respondsTo:` with `#is:`